tobiasraidl/election_dashboard/README.md

 [ ] search function for hash to get image details

+[ ] visualise loading when modals are opening but still loading

 [ ] mono multi platform filter if nothing checkd just display all platforms example: 3 radio boxes and always load images that were shared on exactly these 2 platforms (not more not less)

 [x] accounts instead of people